NikolaRaicevic2001/ECE143_Final_Project_MovieAura/README.md

 # Submodule_02_Content_Based.py -

-This submodule implements a Content-Based Filtering recommendation system that uses weighted combined features to calculate similarity scores for movies.
-The system enhances movie features with adjustable weights for genres, keywords, summaries, directors, and more.
-Key functionalities include:
+This submodule implements a **Content-Based Filtering** system to recommend movies based on weighted features.
+It enhances movie attributes and calculates similarity scores to identify similar movies.

+### Key Features

+1. **Feature Combination with Weights**
-Feature Combination with Weights: Merges multiple attributes (e.g., genres, keywords, and descriptions) into a weighted string for each movie, with default weights:
+   Combines multiple attributes of a movie (e.g., genres, keywords, description) into a weighted string for better similarity calculations.
+Default weights are:

-Genre: 2
+   - **Genre**: 2
-Keywords: 3
+   - **Keywords**: 3
-Summary, Director, and others: 1
+   - **Summary, Director, and others**: 1

-Similarity Calculation: Processes movie data using TF-IDF vectorization and calculates cosine similarity scores based on the weighted features.
+2. **TF-IDF Vectorization**
+   Processes combined features using TF-IDF vectorization to represent movies as feature vectors.

+3. **Similarity Calculation**
+   Computes cosine similarity scores between movies based on their feature vectors.
+Supports aggregated similarity scores for multiple input movie titles.

+4. **Flexible Input**
-Input Flexibility: Accepts one or multiple movie titles as input, identifies their indices and computes aggregated similarity scores against the dataset.
+   Accepts one or more movie titles and computes similarity scores against all movies in the dataset.

-This system provides a customizable way to find movies similar to user-specified titles using enriched content-based recommendations.
+### How It Works
+1. Combine weighted features for each movie using attributes like genres, keywords, description, tagline, director, etc.
+2. Vectorize the combined features using TF-IDF.
+3. Compute cosine similarity scores between input movies and the dataset.
+4. Return aggregated similarity scores for user-specified movie titles.

 # Submodule_03.py -